 print("Hello, World"); # Semicolon at the end of the statement

-Here, adding a semicolon at the end of theprint
+Here, adding a semicolon at the end of the print

 statement is optional in Python.
 The program will run without any issues even if a semicolon is present at the end of the statement.
 Python is designed to be flexible in its syntax, allowing developers to write clean and concise code without the need for semicolons to terminate statements.